apify/apify-sdk-python/docs/docs.md

   * ActorEventTypes.MIGRATING:

     Emitted when the actor running on the Apify platform is going to be migrated to another worker server soon.
-    You can use it to persist the state of the actor and abort the run, to speed up the migration.
+    You can use it to persist the state of the actor and gracefully stop your in-progress tasks, so that they are not interrupted by the migration..

   * ActorEventTypes.PERSIST_STATE: